Download the Student Rights and Responsibilities Handbook

 If you have a problem related to discipline, security, personal safety or vandalism, you should talk to:

-You may also visit our Mental Health website at https://www.pgcps.org/offices/student-services/mental-health to find numbers you should call when you are in immediate crisis.
+Students may also visit our Mental Health website at www.pgcps.org/offices/student-services/mental-health to find numbers you should call when you are in immediate crisis.

-For assistance with an academic problem or grade, you should:
+For assistance with an academic problem or grade, students should:

 Instructional delivery and academic support will be provided through a variety of venues: flexible scheduling; in-person instruction; individualized support and instruction using learning management systems (i.e. Edgenuity, Canvas); synchronous (live and interactive) and asynchronous (self-paced with teacher support) instruction; project-based learning; and Career & Technical Education (CTE).